History of Adoption and Fostering in Canada

 Joyal, Renée, ed.
 L’évolution de la protection de l’enfance au Québec: Des origines à nos jours.
 Sainte-Foy: Presses de l’Université du Quebec, 2000.

-A history of child welfare in Quebec, predominantly set in the 19th and 20th centuries, which also includes a chapter on the colonial era.
+A history of child welfare in Quebec, predominantly set in the nineteenth and twentieth centuries, which also includes a chapter on the colonial era.
 A prominent theme is the relationship and institutional collaborations between the church and state in developing means of child protection for abandoned, mistreated, delinquent, and orphaned children.

 Kendrick, Martyn.
 Nobody’s Children: The Foster Care Crisis in Canada.
 Toronto: Macmillan, 1990.